protobufjs/protobuf.js/README.md

   option toplevel_2 = "Hello!";

   message Test {
       option inmessage = "World!";
       optional int32 somenumber = 1 [default=123]; // Actually the only one used
   }

-#### Not (yet) in ####
+#### Not (yet) supported ####
 * Extensions (what for?), imports (put everything into one builder instead) and services (you roll your own, don't you?).

 However, if you need anything of the above, please drop me a note how you'd like to see it implemented.
 It's just that I have no idea how to benefit from that and therefore I am not sure how to design it.

 #### Calling the parser on your own ####